Teeth are to your mouth as a brick is to the foundation of your house. They’re an essential component that keeps everything else in place.

 There are several different options for doing this, depending on the extent of your bone loss, your personal preferences, and your unique situation.

-- A graft from your own body
+- An autogenous graft (using a bone from your own body)

 - A xenograft (a graft using animal bone)

-- A graft using synthetic bone
+- An alloplast (a graft using synthetic bone)

 Helping You Overcome Bone Loss